JimOfLeisure/c3sat/readme.md

 ## Future direction

-At the moment, work is going into cmd/cia3 and civ3satgql with the intent of making a usable game assistant for others to use.
+At the moment, work is going into cmd/cia3 and queryciv3 with the intent of making a usable game assistant for others to use.

 Taking a fresh look at this repo, here are some things that might be done, in no particular order:

 - civ3sat
-    - Move civ3sat/ to cmd/civ3sat/
+    - ~~Move civ3sat/ to cmd/civ3sat/~~ done
     - Update past map renderers to work with gql and have it make maps again
     - See about setting up a public upload/map server
     - Actually, not sure it needs to exist apart from cia3 as the work is being done by the GQL server and JavaScript
-- civ3satgql
+- ~~civ3satgql~~ queryciv3
-    - Rename civ3satgql to...something like civ3query, civ3gql, gqlciv3...to emphasize it's a query engine
+    - ~~Rename civ3satgql to...something like civ3query, civ3gql, gqlciv3...to emphasize it's a query engine~~ done
     - Move servers out and just provide http handlers and support functions
     - ~~Add 'native' ability to read in file, wean off of parseciv3~~ just moved ReadFile() to civ3decompress which is a needed package, anyway
 - parseciv3